rohitbpawar25/Marvellous-Python-Assignments/Assignment_22/Readme.md

 ---

 ## 📌 Objective
 This Python script automates the process of removing duplicate files based on checksums.
 It logs the operation results into a timestamped log file and sends the log via email at specified time intervals.
-All functionalities are modularized using separate functions, as per good software design principles.

 ---